arminegilavyan04/self-defense-railway/README.md

 - **MySQL DB**: For storing user data.
 - **Railway**: For hosting and deployment.

+### Summary Notes

+- **Automatic Deployment**: After pushing changes to GitHub, the build and deployment process will occur automatically, thanks to the connected hosting platform (Railway).
+- **Environment Variables**: Make sure to configure your production environment with the necessary environment variables for proper functionality (e.g., Tawk.to API key, database credentials).

 ### Contributing

 We welcome contributions!
 If you'd like to help improve this project, follow these steps: